~ 5 MIN READ

 This is where the rubber hits the road.
 Applicants provide documentation for each required PHAB measure and upload it to e-PHAB for review.
 This is one of the most important steps in the process.
 These documents and metrics prove the health department meets the PHAB accreditation standards; they are what the site team will review during their visit (wait for step four).
 Applicants have 12 months to submit documentation after completing step two.

 It’s critical for healthcare facilities to use a performance management system like ClearPoint to track and report on required measures.
 Not only is this type of software a PHAB standard, but it fuels strategic planning and execution outside of the accreditation process.
-(More on that later.)
+We've outlined how ClearPoint can simplify this step and make the submission less stressful here.

 4. Site Visit